andrewchen30/csv-templator/README.md

 ## How

-Use csv-templator to handle your rendering and adjustment logics, The output will be visible and predictable
+Use csv-templator to handle your rendering and adjustment logics.
+The output will be visible and predictable

 ```tsx
 const data = {